seanchen1991/alation_code_challenge/README.md

 I used an implementation of `StringTrie` from the `pyTrie` library in order to achieve sub-linear query answering, as well as the cPickle library for fast serialization of the trie.
 You'll need to run `pip install pytrie` for the program to work.

 To run the code, first call `python indexing.py` to generate the `trie.pickle` file.
 Then call `python query_server.py`, which will prompt you to enter your query.
+Delete the included `test.txt` file and rename your input file to `test.txt` to run the program with your own file.

+When prompted by the (Cmd) prompt, type in 'query <your query>' (without the single-quotes).
+The program doesn't handle errors particularly well.
+For instance, if there are fewer than 10 matching prefixes found in the trie, the program crashes.
+Control-D exits the prompt without throwing an ugly 'KeyboardInterrupt' message.

 This problem took me about 5 hours.